-Vicki decided to take a short nap while I headed off to the Lodgepole Campground to find a good spot for our base camp.
+Vicki decided to take a short nap while I headed off to the Lodgepole Campground to find a good location for our base camp.
 We would be staying here three nights, so we wanted to get a good spot with some privacy.
-I found a spot and headed back to help Vicki with her pack.
+I found a small clearing and headed back to help Vicki with her pack.
 She was pretty whupped, so I carried it up to camp.
 Then we got everything ready for the evening.

 Day 2: Cross-Country hike to the summits of Ten Thousand Foot Ridge and Lake Peak

 Back in 2014, before the Lake Fire, we tried this same exact trip, hiking in to Dry Lake so that we could bag Ten Thousand Foot Ridge, one of the few 10k peaks we hadn’t climbed in SoCal.
 We hiked to the lake, but, sadly, there were big thunderstorms happening that weekend.
-Getting wet was fun on the way in, hiking safely down in a protected valley, but we decided that standing on top of a mountain under those conditions was madness.
+Getting wet was fun on the way in, hiking down low in a protected valley where it was safe, but we decided that standing up on top of a mountain under those conditions was madness.
 So we aborted the trip the next day.

 I had planned a return trip the next year, in 2015, but the Lake Fire began a week or so before that, and our hopes of bagging the peak were dashed for the foreseeable future.
+This entire area of the wilderness was closed to the public for the foreseeable future.
 Luckily, the San Gorgonio Wilderness has a great volunteer association affiliated with it, and they got to work right away.
 It still took several years to fix things up, but at least it’s open now, and we were able to bag the peak this time.
 Hooray!

 Video of the excellent water flow at Lodgepole Spring in July 2019